panoply/qvp/readme.md

 # qvp

-A tiny (900 byte gzipped) media query utility for programmatic control in different screen viewports within the browser.
+A tiny (1kb gzipped) media query utility for programmatic control in different screen viewports within the browser.

 ### Install